foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 ## Western-meat-production-is-efficient
 Counterpoint: [Global-statistics-matter](#Global-statistics-matter)

 Meat is produced much more efficiently in the west than in developing countries.
-Reducing the meat consumption of a someone living in the west is proportionally less impactful than reducing the meat consumption of someone in a developing country.
+Reducing the meat consumption of someone living in the west is proportionally less impactful than reducing the meat consumption of someone in a developing country.

 ## Cows-dont-add-to-the-carbon-cycle
 Counterpoint: [Environmental-effects](#Environmental-effects)